menu

 Granton is a tiny village located in the state of Wisconsin.
 With a population of 378 people and just one neighborhood, Granton is the 473rd largest community in Wisconsin.
 Much of the housing stock in Granton was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in Granton, you'll notice that it is more blue-collar than most other communities in America.
-58.66% of Granton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Granton is generally considered to be a blue-collar town.
+58.66% of the Granton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Granton is a village of transportation and shipping workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Granton who work in office and administrative support (9.50%), healthcare (7.26%), and maintenance occupations (4.47%).

 Of important note, Granton is also a village of artists.
 Granton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Granton’s character.